|Image rendered by Google Earth Book of Mormon Model|

 Breakthrough Insights.
 A handful of key relationships enabled the success of this model.
 1) Ammonihah, Noah & Sidom were all east, not west of Sidon.
 See the blog articles "Ammonihah," "The Usumacinta/Sidon Correlation," and "Ammonihah Noah & Sidom all East of Sidon" for extended treatments of this important paradigm shift.
 2) The narrow neck really was narrow, straddling the east-west Bountiful-Desolation border.
 See the articles "Captain Moroni in Space and Time," "Sidon East then West," "The Narrow Pass and Narrow Passage" and "The Narrow (Small) Neck of Land" in this blog for maps showing a number of correlations, including the narrow neck, clustered along the west coast.
 3) Nephite settlement followed the rivers.
 See the blog articles "Expansion of the Nephite Nation" and "Sidon East then West" to visualize the Nephite republic's orderly, intiutive growth patterns.
 4) If a place had a wilderness side, that topographic feature is distinguishable in modern geo-coded satellite imagery.
 See the blog articles "Ammonihah," "Manti" and "Melek" for salient examples.
 5) The Nephites did not control all of the territory in the land southward north of the narrow strip of wilderness.
 Large areas such as the Mirador Basin in northern Peten were never part of the Nephite republic.
 See the article "Bountiful - Context" for a discussion of Nephite co-existence with their powerful neighbors.
 The article "Plainness" discusses the Nephites' non-exclusive territoriality.
 6) One day's travel was a standard unit of measure in Nephite culture.
 See the blog article "Land Southward Travel Times" for a data-driven derivation of this fundamental metric.
 7) The term "Zarahemla" referring to a land has three distinct geographic meanings in the text: a) the local land of Zarahemla west of Sidon, b) the greater land of Zarahemla contiguous with and exclusive of the land Bountiful, and c) the continental land of Zarahemla inclusive of Bountiful, contiguous with the greater land of Nephi, and together with Nephi constituting the entire land southward.
 See the blog article "Zarahemla."
 Other lands with multiple geographic meanings include Bountiful, Desolation, Lehi and Nephi.
 The term "Lehi" is applied a single time to the entire land southward, in parallel with the term "Mulek" applied to the entire land northward Helaman 6:10.
 Most other references to "land" in the text refer to local lands or personal land holdings.
 "Lehi-Nephi" was a politically correct term used only in the first few years of the reign of King Zeniff.
 Before and after that brief window in time, the Nephite term was simply "Nephi."

 Caveats.
 While I consider the current Book of Mormon Model a significant milestone in the history of Book of Mormon studies, it is still rough in a number of spots and far from finished.
-Lamanite lands in the greater land of Nephi are only partially analyzed.
-Jaredite lands have been largely ignored.
+Lamanite lands in the greater land of Nephi have been analyzed with less rigor than Nephite lands north of the narrow strip of wilderness.
+Jaredite lands have been examined only superficially.
 Nephite toponyms with limited contextual referents (Angola, Boaz, David, etc.) are not yet included.
 Textual references hyperlinked to the online 2013 text hosted on lds.org are not yet consistently applied.
 Interested students will understand the model in greater depth if they will read the articles posted on this blog, few of which are currently hyperlinked in the model itself.
 Many more external corroborations, movements, battlefields, etc. will be forthcoming.

 Prospectus.
 I expect this work will eventually lead to an illustrated Book of Mormon geographic commentary done with enough rigor that lay readers of the Nephite text worldwide will benefit.